Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Methodology

 Considering the computational cost of 3D Bayesian FWI, a top priority is to improve its efficiency.
-PSVI does so at the cost of some loss of generality in the solution found due to the Gaussian foundations for the posterior distribution. \cite{zhao2024physically} demonstrated that the method nevertheless produces reasonable statistical information about the full, nonlinear posterior distribution.
+PSVI does so at the cost of some loss of generality in the solution found due to the Gaussian foundations for the posterior distribution. \citet{zhao2024physically} demonstrated that the method nevertheless produces reasonable statistical information about the full, nonlinear posterior distribution.
+We therefore accept the loss of generality and employ the method in this work.